bitpay/csharp-bitpay-client/README.md

 Configuration
 -------------

+BitPayTest:
 1. Create an API pairing code at https://bitpay.com/api-tokens.
 Click "Add new token.
 2. Copy the pairing code into BitPayTest.cs "pairingCode".

+BitPayTest2:
+1. Run the test.
+The test will fail but produce an output message with a pairing code.
+2. Access your BitPay dashboard at https://bitpay.com/api-tokens.
+3. Enter the pairing code output from (1) and approve it for use.
+4. Rerun the test.

 Usage